How to work with T-SQL Code Analyzer

 When a rule is triggered in a SQL document, the corresponding code is underlined with a wavy line.
 Hovering over this code displays a hint with the rule details.

-Information regarding the results of code analysis is also displayed in the Output window.
+Information regarding the code analysis results is also displayed in the Output window.

 Enable and disable code analysis rules